Record cold coming to Maine overnight

 Low temperature records are expected to be smashed Saturday night across the state but the polar vortex that has kept Maine deadly cold for days is expected to lose its grip in the coming week.

-Chris Kimble, meteorologist at the National Weather Service in Gray, said the lows could reach into the negative teens along the coast and 20s inland Saturday night, with wind chill factors making it feel more like 20 below in Portland and along the coast and even colder inland.
+Chris Kimble, meteorologist at the National Weather Service in Gray, said the lows could reach into the low teens and even single digits along the coast and 20s inland Saturday night, with wind chill factors making it feel more like 20-below in Portland and along the coast and even colder inland.

 “We are expecting to break records tonight,” said Kimble.